oraclekid12/rulebook2024/content.md

 ## **INTERACTIONS OVER THE COURSE OF AN ACTION**
 *A main aspect of the game is your minions interacting in the World of Darkness, to reduce other Methuselah’s influence directly or indirectly.
 But of course, to succeed in their efforts minions must face the opposing methuselah’s henchmen.*\
 \
+When a minion attempts an action, the action can be modified with enhancements or additional properties by playing action modifier cardas or using effects.
+Other Methuselahs' minions may alter the action by playing reaction cards.
+A reaction card does not lock the minion playing it.
+Action modifier cards can be used by locked minions.
+Only unlocked minions can perform actions, play reaction cards or block the actions of other minions.
+\
-Other Methuselah(s) may try to block the action with any of their ready unlocked minions.
+Other Methuselah(s) may try to block an action with any of their ready unlocked minions.
 The action is blocked if the blocker's intercept is equal to or greater than the acting minion's stealth.
 By default, minions have 0 stealth and 0 intercept.
 A block attempt will normally succeed unless the action has inherent stealth (such as hunting) or a card or effect is used to increase the acting minion's stealth.
 A block attempt consists of the declaration of a methuselah, who can in turn use several minions which attempt to block.
 A methuselah needs to declare their intent to block and name the minion who shall make their first block attempt.
 If a minion could not block the action, because their intercept is lower than the acting minion's stealth and the attempting minion's intercept isn't increased further, a methuselah may name another minion who in turn attempts to block.
 - If a minion's block attempt is unsuccessful, another attempt can be made.
 - If a minion's block attempt is successful, then the blocking minion locks and enters combat with the acting minion.
 If a block attempt fails, either another attempt is made or the defending Methuselah declares that they will not make any further attempts to block the action.
 Once a Methuselah decides not to make any further attempts to block, that decision is final.
 If the target of the action is changed (e.g. a bleed action is redirected), this will reopen block attempts, following the normal rules.

 A minion can attempt to block as many times as they wish as long as another minion is not already blocking.
 As a reminder, when a card describes an action that is typically directed at another Methuselah, the card's text will usually include a (D) symbol as a reminder that the action is typically directed.

 **Who May Attempt to Block**